awwaiid/thelackthereof/Continuity.md

 * http://www.beta4.com/seaside2/ - Seaside2, a smalltalk continuation-based web programming thingie
 * http://borges.rubyforge.org/ - Seaside2, ported to Ruby. pretty much.
 * http://csoki.ki.iif.hu/~vitezg/impostor/ - A similar framework for Python.
 They use an Apache module though... cheating I'd say :)
-* http://rubyforge.org/projects/wee/ - Another Ruby framework... this one doesn't necessarily need continuations, getting by with a nice callback and state serialization system

 == See Also ==
 * cpan:Continuity - CPAN entry for this project
 * [[Contize]]